 (10) “Health services” mean activities and functions of a health care facility that are directly related to care, treatment, or diagnosis of patients.

-(11) "Material change" means a change to a health care project for which a certificate of need has been issued which:
+(11) “Material change” means a change to a health care project for which a certificate of need has been issued that:

 (A) constitutes a new health care project as defined in section 9434 of this title; or